jeffbrin/JACMiniCourse/readme.md

 If you want to make some personal projects at home, you can download VS Code [Here](https://code.visualstudio.com/)

+Useful resources that you can read/watch to understand more available [Here](./Resources/resources.md)

 ## Week 1
 In class 1, we covered
 - What is a programming language?